nwchemgit/nwchem-wiki/Start_Restart.md

 restart water
 ```
 ### Use of permanent_dir
-We suggest the use to add the [permanent directory](#Permanent_Dir "wikilink") line to the input file.
+We suggest the user to add the [permanent directory](#Permanent_Dir "wikilink") line to the input file.
 This allows to store files in a specific directory for easy re-use between start and restart stages.
 The start file then becomes

 ```